nicholaschantcs/bot-slack/README.md

     }

     if (action && action.done) {
-      // Use external services: use res.memory('knowledge') if you got a knowledge from this action }
+      // Use external services: use res.memory('notion') if you got a notion from this action }

     replies.forEach(reply => rtm.sendMessage(reply, dm))